Last updated on May 18, 2022

 Long before digital collectible card games were a thing, MTG was one of the most commonly known CCGs in the world.
-Thousands of people around the world have been playing for more than 25 years and, until somewhat recently (Arena was released in Magic’s 26th year, if you were wondering), almost all games were played in the same format: best-of-three (BO3).
+Best-of-three (BO3) is how thousands of people around the world have been playing for more than 30 years and almost all matches were played this way, until Arena was released in Magic’s 26th year, and made best-of-one matches popular.

 Be it Friday Night Magic, tournaments, or friendly games, the Magic community always opted for BO3 matches instead of stopping after a single victory.
 The same goes for WotC; they always sided with BO3 and organized almost all their championships with three games per match.
 But, as with all things, it seems this may be coming to an end.

-If you’re not familiar with traditional/BO3 play in Magic, here’s a quick rundown before we get too far ahead of ourselves.
+BO1 and BO3 are the match length, whether you want a single game or best of 3.
+If you’re not familiar with BO3 or traditional play in Magic Arena, here’s a quick rundown before we get too far ahead of ourselves.

-There are three games in a traditional match.
-Each player gets a chance to switch out cards from their sideboard—at a 1:1 rate, no deck-doctoring allowed—into their deck after the first and second games.
+Sideboarding in BO3 is when each player gets a chance to switch out cards from their sideboard—typically at a 1-to-1 rate into their deck after the first or second games.
 The goal there is to improve your deck to better counter your opponent’s deck and play style.
 This changes how you need to approach the game since you need to keep the fact that your opponent has a 15-card sideboard at their disposal (as do you, so it goes both ways) in mind.
 How your opponent switches things around between games can change their win conditions, how they’ll respond to your play style, and their mana-curve.

-When it comes to MTG Arena traditional play, though, WotC has taken a different route.
-In addition to the “Traditional Play” queue (get your BO3 fill in there), MTGA introduced the “Play” queue.
-This mode’s games are best-of-one (BO1), which means you’re matched with an opponent and play a single game before moving on to the next, no sideboard involved.
+BO1 is a single game with no sideboard involved.
+The Play queue’s games are best-of-one (BO1), which means you’re matched with an opponent and play a single game before moving on to the next.
 You get a faster pace if you want to limit the time spent on each game before getting to the next one.
-Although BO1 existed before Arena, it wasn’t as popular as it on the digital platform.
+Although BO1 existed before Arena, it wasn’t as popular as it is on the digital platform.

 WotC’s State of the Game from December 2018 (when they first added ranked play) shows this best: “Of the over quarter billion games played on MTG Arena since Open Beta, 97% have been in best-of-1 games.”
 Considering that most old-school MTG players think BO3 is the “proper” way to play “real” Magic, this statistic seems a bit odd.